apache/kudu/docs/design-docs/tablet-history-gc.md

 UndoDeltaBlockGCOp, in contrast, only removes delta history associated with a row.
 If a row is deleted, UndoDeltaBlockGCOp will not remove the row's base data or the final REDO record indicating its deletion.

+In Kudu 1.12.0, a background maintenance operation was added to remove disk rowsets that have had all of their rows deleted.
+If the most recent update to a rowset is older than the ancient history mark, and the rowset contains no live rows, the background operation deletes the rowset base data and all its delta files from the disk.